grayzcale/simplepath/docs/api-reference.md

 #### Run
 >`<boolean> Path:Run(target: Vector3 or BasePart)`

 This method returns `true` if the computation was successful.
-If it returns `false`, the [Path.Error](#error) event is fired with a ComputeError.
+If it returns `false`, the [Path.Error](#error) event is fired with a ComputationError.
 This method automatically yields if the elapsed time between consecutive calls is less than Settings.TIME_VARIANCE.

 <br>